yssource/rhai/doc/src/about/non-design.md

 Rhai's purpose is to provide a dynamic layer over Rust code, in the same spirit of _zero cost abstractions_.
 It doesn't attempt to be a new language.
 For example:

-* No classes.
+* **No classes**.
 Well, Rust doesn't either.
 On the other hand...

-* No traits...  so it is also not Rust.
+* **No traits**...  so it is also not Rust.
 Do your Rusty stuff in Rust.

-* No structures/records/tuples - define your types in Rust instead; Rhai can seamlessly work with _any Rust type_.
+* **No structures/records/tuples** - define your types in Rust instead; Rhai can seamlessly work with _any Rust type_.

   There is, however, a built-in [object map] type which is adequate for most uses.
   It is possible to simulate [object-oriented programming (OOP)][OOP] by storing [function pointers] or [closures] in [object map] properties, turning them into _methods_.

-* No first-class functions - Code your functions in Rust instead, and register them with Rhai.
+* **No first-class functions** - Code your functions in Rust instead, and register them with Rhai.

   There is, however, support for simple [function pointers] to allow runtime dispatch by function name.

-* No garbage collection - this should be expected, so...
+* **No garbage collection** - this should be expected, so...

-* No first-class closures - do your closure magic in Rust instead: [turn a Rhai scripted function into a Rust closure]({{rootUrl}}/engine/call-fn.md).
+* **No first-class closures** - do your closure magic in Rust instead: [turn a Rhai scripted function into a Rust closure]({{rootUrl}}/engine/call-fn.md).

   There is, however, support for simulated [closures] via [currying] a [function pointer] with captured shared variables.

-* No byte-codes/JIT - Rhai has an AST-walking interpreter which will not win any speed races.
+* **No byte-codes/JIT** - Rhai has an optimized AST-walking interpreter which is fast enough for most usage scenarios.
+  Essential AST data structures are packed and kept together to maximize cache friendliness.

+  Functions are dispatched based on pre-calculated hashes and accessing variables are mostly through pre-calculated offsets to the variables file (a [`Scope`]), so it is seldom necessary to look something up by text name.

+  In addition, Rhai's design deliberately avoids maintaining a _scope chain_ so function scopes do not pay any speed penalty.
+This particular design also allows variables data to be kept together in a contiguous block, avoiding allocations and fragmentation while being cache-friendly.
+In a typical script evaluation run, no data is shared and nothing is locked.

-  The purpose of Rhai is not to be extremely _fast_, but to make it as easy as possible to integrate with native Rust applications.
+  Still, the purpose of Rhai is not to be super _fast_, but to make it as easy and versatile as possible to integrate with native Rust applications.

-* No formal language grammar - Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements, and a hand-coded Pratt parser for expressions.
+* **No formal language grammar** - Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements, and a hand-coded Pratt parser for expressions.

-  This lack of formalism allows the parser itself to be exposed as a service in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators], and defining [custom syntax].
+  This lack of formalism allows the _parser_ itself to be exposed as a service in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators], and defining [custom syntax].